florianholeczek/GFlowNet_Training_Vis_Pilot/README.md

 ## How to run the dashboard
 You will need [git lfs](https://git-lfs.com/) for the dataset and the images of the molecules.
-The repo contains only the first 1000 of 2500 images, so some objects might appear empty.

 Clone the repo and set up a venv using the requirements_db.txt file.